ncl-teu/ncl_ccnsim/README.md

 - As for **type** field, we have the following value:
 - 1: Interest is arrived at the **original server** that has the original content (non-cached data).
 - 2: Original data is returned to the client from the **orignal server**.
-- 13: Interest is arrived at the cache holding router (i.e., cach hit).
+- 13: Interest is arrived at the cache holding router (i.e., cache hit).
 - 3: Cached data is return to the client from the cache holding router.
 - 4: Interest is arrived at the router by BreadCrumbs pointer.
 - 5: A new CCN router joined.